microsoft/openpaisdk/docs/schedule-job-among-multiple-clusters.md

 ## First-Available-Cluster scheduling

-The First-Available-Cluster (FAC) policy would be the most simple and straitforward policy.
+The First-Available-Cluster (FAC) policy would be the most simple and straightforward policy.
 The scheduler submits the job to all the clusters and periodically query the status of them.
 When one of the jobs is successfully scheduled (to `RUNNING` state for a guard time), the scheduler will cancel (kill) all other jobs and return the scheduled job and corresponding cluster to user.

 If more than one jobs are scheduled, the scheduler will keep only the one entering `RUNNING` state earliest, and cancel others.

-To implement within existing RESTful APIs, we chhose a *Submit-Then-Cancel* method to test the availability of each cluster.
+To implement within existing RESTful APIs, we choose a *Submit-Then-Cancel* method to test the availability of each cluster.

 ## FAC with priority

 The problem of FAC policy is that it takes all the clusters equally, without noticing the difference of computing powers.
 However, users may have preference between clusters, for example, most users want their jobs to be scheduled on the powerful clusters.

 To solve the problem, we let users give their preference of clusters by scoring every cluster with a number between 0~100 (denoted by `Priority`).
-When a job is successfully scheduled in cluster $C_i$ with priority $p_i$, then all jobs submitted to clusters whose priority is smaller than $p_i$ will be cancelled intermidately, but the jobs submitted to higher priorited clusters will have an extra surviving time.
+When a job is successfully scheduled in cluster *C_i* with priority *p_i*, then all jobs submitted to clusters whose priority is smaller than *p_i* will be cancelled intermediately, but the jobs submitted to higher priority clusters will have an extra surviving time.

-For exmaple, there is a cluster $C_j$ whose priority $p_j$ is higher ($p_j > p_i$), then $C_j$'s job will not be cancelled until $(p_j-p_i)\times timeScale$ later.
-If $C_j$'s job is successfully scheduled in this time, the scheduler will choose $C_j$ as the execution cluster and cancel the job on lower priorited cluster $C_i$.
+For example, there is a cluster *C_j* of higher priority *p_j* (*p_j > p_i*), then *C_j*'s job will not be cancelled until *(p_j-p_i)\*timeScale* later.
+If *C_j*'s job is successfully scheduled in this time, the scheduler will choose *C_j* as the execution cluster and cancel the job on lower priority cluster *C_i*.